th7mo/th7mo.com/flatpak.md

 When the Flatpak applications are installed, most application launchers are not able to find them.
 This is because the Flatpak applications are not in a `$PATH` directory.
-To make those application launchers find the Flatpak applications, it is possible to create [symbolic-link](symbolic-link.md)s to the `/usr/bin/` directory (or any other directory included in the `$PATH` variable).
+To make those application launchers find the Flatpak applications, it is possible to create a [symbolic-link](symbolic-link.md) to the `/usr/bin/` directory (or any other directory included in the `$PATH` variable).

 ```sh
 ln -s /var/lib/flatpak/exports/bin/{installed-flatpak-name} /usr/bin/{custom-name}